Close

 2. Are you insured?

-DJ-ing doesn’t sound like a terribly risky job, but accidents can happen anywhere.
-Make sure your wedding DJ is licensed and insured.
+DJ-ing doesn’t sound like a terribly risky job, but accidents and emergencies can happen anywhere.
+Make sure your wedding DJ is licensed and insured and ask them what is their back up plan is an emergency happens.

 3. How many DJs do you have?